elliotclowes/learnt.me/Tech Log.md

 ## Switched from Dropbox to Syncthing
 [[2024-10-07]]
 I'm trying to switch from Dropbox to Syncthing.
 It will sync between my MacBook Pro, Mac mini and Zola (Unraid server).
-The data won't be accessable remotely on my phone.
+The data won't be accessible remotely on my phone.

 ## [[Seafile]]
 [[2024-10-04]]